3DS - Home Menu UI Layout Customization Guide

 ’s file size the same asB.bclyt

-’s, you should edit only the values in the Pane and Colors tabs.
+file’s, you should edit only the values in the Pane and Colors tabs.
 Adding or removing some items may change the file size which makes it more difficult to manually fix it with hex editor.
 Avoid doing the following edits:-

 Adding new Panes